jamesrw94/UoB_group_project/Evaluation/README.md

 > On the question page (especially on Brexit/Racism/Climate) it was difficult to read the “Drag Logo into Box”
 > “Can you place the paper with the tweet” sub-title sometimes made users try and drag the tweet, rather than the logo

-When asking the last question, the following feedback was recorded:
+When asking the last question, I got the following feedback:

 > “I think I would learn from anything that caught me out, or any answers I wasn't expecting”